 Profiling Viewer for macOS opens and visualizes callgrind files.
-You can use treemap, callgraph, flat or hierarchic lists to identify functions where your application spends more time than expected.
+You can use treemap, callgraph, sortable list or call tree to identify and analyze functions where your application spends more time than expected.

 For example, you can open callgrind profiler files generated by the Xdebug extension for PHP, Valgrind, Ruby ruby-prof, Python cProfile with pyprof2calltree, gperftools-pprof, Golang with pprof, Node.js with Valgrind or nodegrind and many other profiling tools with callgrind file output.